peteratspidey/Docker-container/dock_CBB/containers.md

 # containers implement
-## create a environment directory
+## create an environment directory
+to keep configuration files
 ```bash
 mkdir ~/shigella-docker-env
 cd ~/shigella-docker-env
 ```

 ## create a .yml file (tool list)
+These files tell Docker which tools and packages are needed to install into the container environment
 ```bash
 nano environment.yml
 ```
-> this tells container to which tools to be installed
+> This tells the container which tools to install
-## paste this into tool list file
+## paste this into the tool list file
 ```yaml
 name: shigella-env
 channels: